 We can connect you with a counsellor or crisis responder who will understand what you’re going through & can help you get through it.

-When somebody you care about is in the grips of worry or anxiety, they may perceive situations very differently than you do—for example, they might want to avoid certain situations, or you may feel like they’re “overreacting” when something goes wrong.
+When somebody you care about is experiencing worry or anxiety, they may see things very differently than you do.
+For example, they might want to avoid certain situations.
+You may also feel like they’re “overreacting” when something goes wrong.

-It is tempting to respond to other people’s worries by reassuring them that their anxieties are unfounded.
-Pushing back a little can be helpful, but this approach can also backfire, by reinforcing a pattern of seeking reassurance in order to deal with worries.
-In most cases, it is more useful to help the person take their thoughts off of whatever is causing their anxiety, while remaining compassionate and understanding.
+It is tempting to respond to other people’s worries.
+You likely want to reassure them that their anxieties are unfounded.
+Unfortunately, this approach can also backfire.
+It can reinforce a pattern of seeking reassurance in order to deal with worries.
+In most cases, it is more useful to help the person take their thoughts off of whatever is causing their anxiety.
+As you do this, remain compassionate and understanding.

 Sign up to access expert-approved wellness programs, plus tools to measure and track your success.Create an account